Commonwealth Supported Places

 - you did not complete the course before 31 December 2009, or if you did complete the course it was the related course for an honours course of study you are now undertaking.

-If you believe you are in this cohort, you must advise the University before your first enrolment in unit(s) of study, in order for your correct fees to be triggered.
+If you believe you are in this cohort and would like to be assessed as eligible, you must advise the University before your first enrolment in unit(s) of study, in order for your correct fees to be triggered.
 To do this, send an email to: ask.mq.edu.au with pre-2010 Commonwealth Support in the subject heading.

 Step 1 - Know the due date